natanfudge/Fun/.junie/guidelines.md

 ### Writing Tests
 - Use JUnit 5 with Kotlin Test
 - Example tests should be placed in the appropriate package under `io.github.natanfudge.fn.test.examples`
-- Tests should be concise and demonstrate a single feature
+- Write assertions using kotlin-test, and use messages liberally, on every assertion.

 ## Documentation